binny1328/AglCodingTest/README.md

     mvn clean install -PautoInstallPackage

-to deploy only the bundle to the author, run
+to deploy only the bundle to the aem instance, run

     mvn clean install -PautoInstallBundle